 Great food, casual attitude, and all within 15 minutes of the Mansion:

-- Kelly’s Bakery & Café: If you are shopping downtown, Kelly’s is a great place for lunch or a mid-morning snack.
-They offer a variety of sandwiches, soups, and Kelly is also famous for her cookies and giant cinnamon rolls.
+- Scout’s Downtown Cafe If you are shopping downtown, Scout’s is a great place for lunch or a mid-morning snack.
+They offer a variety of sandwiches, soups, and ask about the daily specials.
 Yum!

 - Anju Above: Located above Epiphany Farms and part of their Hospitality Group of restaurants, Anju Above is an eclectic Asian Fusion They offer an interesting variety of small plates from sushi, steam buns & dumplings, to rustic pizza and pretzel bites.
 Open all week.